Children and adults with cerebral palsy require long-term care with a medical care team. This team may include:

 - Physical therapist.
 A physical therapist may help your child improve strength and walking skills, and stretch muscles.

 - Occupational therapist.
 An occupational therapist can provide therapy to your child to develop daily skills and to learn to use adaptive products that help with daily activities.

 - Speech-language pathologist.
-A doctor trained in diagnosing and treating speech and language disorders may work with your child if your child has difficulties with speech, swallowing or language.
+A doctor trained to diagnose and treat speech and language disorders may work with your child if your child suffers from speech, swallowing or language difficulties.